arangodb/arangodb/Documentation/Books/AQL/Functions/Miscellaneous.md

 ### CHECK_DOCUMENT()

+<small>Introduced in: v3.3.22, v3.4.2</small>

 `CHECK_DOCUMENT(document) → checkResult`

 Returns *true* if *document* is a valid document object, i.e. a document without any duplicate attribute names.
-Will return *false* for any non-objects/non-documents or documents with duplicate attribute names.
+Will return *false* for any on-objects/non-documents or documents with duplicate attribute names.

+{% hint 'warning' %}
+This is an internal function for validating database objects and is not supposed to be any useful for anything else.
+{% endhint %}

-Please note that this is an internal function for validating database objects and is not supposed to be any useful for anything else.
-The primary use case for this function, which is included starting from v3.3.22 and v3.4.2, is to apply it on all documents in a given collection as follows:
+The primary use case for this function is to apply it on all documents in a given collection as follows:

 ```js